mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 #### Parallel Adder <a name="paradder"></a> [UP↑](#tof)

 **Parallel Adder** is a digital circuit that compute the addition of variable binary strings of equivalent or different size in parallel.<br/>
 A *single full adder* performs the addition of two one bit numbers and an input carry.
 It's easy I think.
-The *parallel adder* is a group of different adders, which work in parallel, like *ripple carry Adder*.
+The *parallel adder* is a group of different adders, which work in parallel, like *ripple carry adder* or *carry-lookahead adder*.

 #### Ripple Carry Adder <a name="rcadder"></a> [UP↑](#tof)
 **Ripple-Carry adder** consists of full adders connected in a chain where the output carry from each *full adder* is connected to the carry input of the next higher order full adder in the chain.
 For the two-bit number, two adders are needed while for four bit number, four adders are needed and so on.